Your bike frame choice matters more than you think. Steel or aluminum? One lasts forever, the other makes you faster—and they’re not interchangeable.

 Your bike frame will eventually fail after years or decades of use.
 Almost any welder can repair a steel frame.
 This feature is especially important for bicycle tourists traveling through developing countries.
 You can always find someone who knows how to weld steel no matter where you are.

 A good bike has some flex.
 It is not entirely rigid.
 This flex dampens vibrations and absorbs road shocks.
 This improves the ride’s smoothness and comfort.
 It won’t be as noticeable when you hit a bump or pothole.
-Steel frames are more comfortable for many cyclists than aluminum frames because they flex more.
-It is debatable whether or not this is true.
-However, There is evidence that the material of the frame has no bearing on comfort.

-You can bend the stays slightly to accommodate a wider or narrower rear hub in your steel frame.
 This is commonly referred to as a ‘cold setting.’
 They can be moved 5-10 mm in either direction without compromising the frame.
-This allows you to use a broader range of hubs when upgrading or to replace your wheels.
+This allows you to use a broader range of hubs when upgrading or replacing your wheels.

 Many vintage bikes, for example, have 126 mm rear hub spacing.
 However, 135mm hubs are common on modern bikes.
 An old frame can be carefully spread to fit modern hubs.